pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 ![Image1](https://i.imgur.com/BE55gfO.png)

-When you open a new playground you'll see a blank page with a button "Tap to enter code here", if you tap the button you'd be able to star writing, but before we are going to review the most important playground tools.
+When you open a new playground you'll see a blank page with a button "Tap to enter code here", if you tap the button you'll be able to start writing, but first we are going to review the most important playground tools.

-*  ********On the upper left corner you'll find the page icon, if you want to create a new file on your playground that's the place.
-Where you have the "+" symbol you'll find many options to help you with common programming functionalities.
+On the upper left corner you'll find the page icon, if you want to create a new file on your playground that's the place.
+On the upper right corner you have the "+" symbol you'll find many options to help you with common programming functionalities.
 And in the bottom right corner running code options are placed, it means that if you want to run your code you have to press the "Run My Code"  button.

 ![Image3](https://i.imgur.com/er9IBb4.jpg)